brucewlee/lingfeat/README.md

 **Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.

+Please cite our paper and provide link to this repository if you use in software in research.

-Most of these features are developed for passage-level analysis.
+Most supported features are developed for passage analysis.
 But sentence input will work fine with the program.

 ## Installation